opensearch-project/opensearch-migrations/README.md

 Effortless migration
 ```

-This repo will contain tools and documentation to assist in migrations to and upgrades of OpenSearch clusters.
+This repo will contain code, tools and documentation to assist in migrations to and upgrades of OpenSearch clusters.

 ## Table of Contents